andrewc98/assignment1/README.md

 ## REST API
 #### Get
-The REST API is done by the use of the use of the HttpClient, which includes four routes, which were used multiple times.
-To call the Node server and receive the users JSON file, a URL of ”http://localhost:3000/api/users” has to be hit, with the “get” function.
-The Node server is constantly watching the 3000 port on that URL for a hit.
-Once that URL is hit, it will parse back the user JSON file, no parameters are needed for this route.
-However, the dashboard, which displays only the groups the user is in does take parameters.
-It takes the parameters of the user’s name and their access level.
-It uses the username to determine which groups and channels the user has been included in, which it will return back.
-The benefit of doing it this way, rather than filtering the data on the Angular side is to prevent any data that the user doesn’t need from being returned.
-Data can be displayed like normal on the Angular side because it’s the correct data.
+The REST API is utalised by HttpClient and the routes it provides.
+The first route used was "Get".
+Get is typically used to initialy retrieve the content from the Database.
+Most Get calls are made when the user first visits the page, where it will perform a route of "http://localhost:3000/api/[Table]", where "[Table]" denotes the MongoDB table I want to retieve data from.
+Upon hitting that route, the Node server will scan the database and return all of the records.
+The exception to this is the dashboard, which will deciede which tables to return, depending on the permissions of the user.

 #### Post
 Post function is called in a way much the same as the get method, but the URL "http://localhost:3000/api/users/".
 Unlike the get function, creating a user’s post must be parsed a parameter of the user to add.
 The user object is sent to the Node backend and compared with everything else in the data.
 If the user already exists, then they cannot add that user, so nothing will happen.
 Alternatively, if the user is unique and can be added, they will be added to the database and the client’s page will be updated seamlessly.
 The next function to use is the put function.